 The DR is also home to speakers of various immigrant languages.
-Due to tensions with neighboring Haiti (see Political and Social Relations), little up-to-date information is available, but as of 2023, some 595,000 Haitian Creole speakers resided in the DR. In 2024, around 52,000 Dominicans speak Chinese varieties, and about 22,000 speak Creole English, mostly immigrants from former British Caribbean colonies like Tortola and St. Thomas.
-Arabic, Japanese, and Catalan (spoken in northeastern Spain) are also present in smaller numbers.
+Due to tensions with neighboring Haiti (see p.
+10-11 of Political and Social Relations), little up-to-date information is available, but as of 2023, some 596,000 Haitian Creole speakers resided in the DR. In 2021, around 50,000 Dominicans speak Chinese varieties, and about 22,000 speak Creole English, and Myth) violently enforced "Spanish only" laws that discouraged English use.
+Today, few Dominicans beyond major tourist areas speak and understand English.
+An English-Spanish hybrid developed by Dominicans living abroad (see p.
+10 of Political and Social Relations) is known as "Dominicanish."
+Examples include jaiueyes (highways) and dénme un brei ("give me a break").
+Further, decades of US occupation (see p.
+9-10 of History and Myth) resulted in the introduction of US military terminology to the country.
+For example, some Dominicans use zafacon (safety can) for waste bin and bividi (BVD) for undergarments.